Tiles Buying Guide

 Are you prepared to maintain tiles?
 Natural stone tiles need sealing when they’re laid as well as resealing around every six months.
 Is this something you’re prepared to do?
 Before buying tiles, take the time to understand any care and maintenance needed.

-Buy the right grout
+Buy the right grout and adhesive

-The grout you need depends on the tiles you’re using, the surface you’re tiling and the room you’re tiling in.
-So always check the packaging.
+The grout you need depends on the tiles you’re using, the surface you’re tiling and the room you’re tiling in, so always check the packaging.
 Grout also comes in different colours, so make sure you’re buying the shade you want.

 Check the surface before tiling